chaehyeonsong/discocal/README.md

 **Our unbiased estimator completes the missing piece in the conic-based calibration pipeline and outperforms the checkerboard pattern-based calibration.**

 ## Camera model
-We assume pin-hole camera model with radial distortion.
+We assume the pinhole camera model with radial distortion.
 ![overview](./Figs/camera_model.png)